Crohn disease - discharge

 These tips help you to manage your Crohn disease:

 - Join a support group.
 Ask your provider about groups in your area.
+The Crohn's and Colitis Foundation of America educates and provides information and supportive services to manage the disease.

 - Exercise.
 Talk with your provider about an exercise plan that is right for you.

 - Try biofeedback to reduce muscle tension and slow your heart rate, deep breathing exercises, hypnosis, or other ways to relax.
-Examples include doing yoga, listening to music, reading, or soaking in a warm bath.
+Examples include doing yoga, listening to music, meditation, reading, or soaking in a warm bath.

 Drug Treatment